CristianoZitarosa/printSequenceCalculator/README.md

 With this app the user just provides the document's number of pages, or an interval of pages.
-The app automatically provides both the even and odd sequences ready for a copy and paste, the number of papers needed for the operation.
+The app automatically provides both the even and odd sequences ready for a copy and paste, the number of sheets needed for the operation.

 This is it, just a simple tool to save time.